 Treating severely injured people in Ukraine with telemedicine

-Robert Koch Institute and Charité use telemedicine as a crisis intervention tool in the Ukraine war
+Robert Koch Institute and Charité use telemedicine as a crisis intervention tool in the Ukraine war.

 Publication Date: